erroronline1/caro/readme.md

-externaldocuments = "office, ceo, qmo" ; upload and manage external documents filebundles = "ceo, qmo" ; create file bundles files = "office, ceo, qmo" ; upload and delete files 'documentapproval' = "ceo, qmo, supervisor" ; SEE WARNING ABOVE - approve documents and components documentcomposer = "ceo, qmo" ; compose documents documentexport = "ceo, qmo, supervisor" ; export documents as printable pdf incorporation = "ceo, qmo, prrc" ; SEE WARNING ABOVE - incorporate products, user by default for gathering information, set up permissions have to approve and are authorized to revoke mdrsamplecheck = "ceo, qmo, prrc"; must have access to audit as well orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units
+externaldocuments = "office, ceo, qmo" ; upload and manage external documents filebundles = "ceo, qmo" ; create file bundles files = "office, ceo, qmo" ; upload and delete files documentapproval = "ceo, qmo, supervisor" ; SEE WARNING ABOVE - approve documents and components documentcomposer = "ceo, qmo" ; compose documents documentexport = "ceo, qmo, supervisor" ; export documents as printable pdf incorporation = "ceo, qmo, prrc" ; SEE WARNING ABOVE - incorporate products, user by default for gathering information, set up permissions have to approve and are authorized to revoke mdrsamplecheck = "ceo, qmo, prrc"; must have access to regulatory as well orderaddinfo = "ceo, purchase" ; permission to add information to any approved orders beside own unit assigned ones ordercancel = "ceo" ; permission to cancel or return any order beside own unit assigned ones orderdisplayall = "purchase" ; display all orders by default, not only for own units